kubevirt/kubevirt/docs/cluster-configuration.md

 ### bandwidthPerMigration

-Bandwidth limit of each migration, in MiB/s.
-The format is a number and with the `Mi` suffix, e.g. `2048Mi`.
+Bandwidth limit of each migrationi, the value is in quantity of bytes per second.
+The format is a number with an optional quantity suffix, e.g. `2048Mi` means 2048MiB/sec.

 **default**: unset